Learning Actionable Analytics from Multiple Software Projects: Introduction

-BELLTREE searches for an exemplar project, or \textit{bellwether}~\cite{krishna17a}, to construct plans from other projects.
+BELLTREE searches for an exemplar project, or \textit{bellwether}~\citep{krishna17a}, to construct plans from other projects.
 As shown by the experiments of this paper, these plans can be remarkably effective.
 In 10 open-source JAVA systems, hundreds of defects could potentially be reduced in sections of the code that followed the plans generated by our planners.
 Further, we show that planning is possible across projects, which is particularly useful when there are no historical logs available for a particular project to generate plans from.

-The structure of this paper is as follows: the rest of this section introduces the four research questions asked in this paper, our contributions (\tion{contrib}), and relationships between this and our prior work (\tion{our_prior}).
-In \tion{motivate} we discuss the notion of planning.
-There, in \tion{planners}, we discuss the planners studied here. \tion{prelim} contains the research methods, datasets, and evaluation strategy.
+The structure of this paper is as follows: the rest of this section highlights the key contributions of this work(\tion{contrib}), and relationships between this work and our prior work (\tion{our_prior}).
+In \tion{rqs}, we introduce the research questions asked in this paper and briefly discuss our findings.
+In \tion{motivate} we discuss the background which include some of related work in the area.
+There, in \tion{planners}, the notion of planning and the different kinds of planners studied here. \tion{prelim} contains the research methods, datasets, and evaluation strategy.
 In \tion{results} we answer the research questions.
 In \tion{discuss} we discuss the implications of our findings.
 Finally, \tion{threats} and \tion{future} present threats to validity and conclusions respectively.